Brandon High School (Florida): Demographics

 Additionally, 54.3% of the students were eligible for free or reduced lunch.

 Athletics

-Wrestling team
+Wrestling

-The Brandon wrestling team holds the national record for the longest winning streak (34 years, 459 wins) by a high school sports team.
-The streak came to an end on January 5, 2008, when Brandon was defeated by South Dade High School 32–28.
+The Brandon wrestling team holds the national record for the longest winning streak in not just wrestling, but by a high school sports team, with 459 straight wins, which spanned from 1973 to 2008.
+Their streak ended on January 5, 2008, when Brandon was defeated by South Dade High School 32–28.

 Soccer

 Brandon High boys won the state championship in 2003.

 Brandon High School nature preserve

 This approximately 1.5 acre wooded site located on the south side of the campus was designated an official Schoolyard Habitat in 2006 by the National Wildlife Federation.
 Ecology students help collect animal and plant data annually using a variety of tools and technologies including Global Positioning Satellite (GPS) receivers and digital cameras.

 They also construct nesting boxes for birds and roosting boxes for bats to help increase the biodiversity of the area.
 Many other classes use the area as an outdoor classroom, including art, English, performing arts, and technology.